authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Selectors   {#selectors}
 ------------------------

 To support multiple brand indicators per domain, the brand indicator namespace is subdivided using "selectors".
-Selectors allow the domain owner to better target the brand indicator by type of recipient, message source, or other considerations like seasonal branding.
+Selectors allow the Domain Owner to better target the brand indicator by type of recipient, message source, or other considerations like seasonal branding.

 Periods are allowed in selectors and are component separators.
 When BIMI assertion records are retrieved from the DNS, periods in selectors define DNS label boundaries in a manner similar to the conventional use in domain names.
 In a DNS implementation, this can be used to allow delegation of a portion of the selector namespace.